-Karleena Ravenwood has sung in numerous community choruses including the Symphony Chorus in Portland, Oregon, the Adirondack Community Chorus, and the Brattleboro Women’s Chorus in Vermont.
-She has studied voice as well as viola, cello, classical guitar.
-She also plays Native American flutes, African drum and frame drum.
-She takes as her primary mentor Ysaye Barnwell of Sweet Honey in the Rock, who has shaped Karleena’s way of holding the chorus.
+Karleena Ravenwood, the founder and director of the chorus, is a Natural Voice Practitioner trained in England.
+She sang in numerous community choruses including the Symphony Chorus in Portland, Oregon, the Adirondack Community Chorus, the Brattleboro Community Chorus and the Brattleboro Women’s Chorus in Vermont.
+She studied voice as well as viola, cello, classical guitar, Native American flutes, and African drum and frame drumming.
+She takes as her primary mentor Ysaye Barnwell of Sweet Honey In the Rock, who has shaped Karleena’s way of holding the chorus.

 And finally, an inspirational quote from Karleena

 "The Energy Space We Hold Together—Singing in harmony is wonderful training for living life.
 Singing in harmony asks you to hold your part in completeness while listening in conscious awareness to others.
 Disharmony grows from either too much or too little 'ego', let's call it.
 From either too much or too little sense of oneself.
 Either, from a sense of self-importance that disregards (doesn't listen) to others, or from so little sense of self that listening to others becomes blocked in the process of trying to find where one is.
 Both of these, too much or too little sense of self, result in disharmony in the midst of life.